CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (1) For the first year of application for a license, the applicant shall show proof of ownership or lease of gear authorized for license under this chapter and section 2903 of the code.

-(2) For the second and all subsequent years, the licensee shall show proof of at least 50 days of commercial fishing in the Commonwealth waters of Lake Erie in the previous year.
+(2) For the second and subsequent years, the trap net licensee shall show proof of at least 50 days of commercial fishing with the licensed gear in the Commonwealth waters of Lake Erie in the previous year.

 Source